zhumingcheng697/BackstopJS-Test/README.md

 4. Follow the instructions and start testing!

     > If you are running in a Firefox environment, you may receive the warning `***WARNING!
 CHROME VERSION 62 OR GREATER IS REQUIRED.
 PLEASE UPDATE YOUR CHROME APP!***`.
-This is because BackstopJS currently does not have native Firefox support and only recognizes the version number of Chrome, but you may safely ignore this warning.
+This is because BackstopJS currently does not have native Firefox support and only looks for Chrome version number, but you may safely ignore this warning.

 ## How to Switch Testing Environments